 business days before the meeting)

 • April 25, 2014 for the 2014 annual

 stockholders' meeting

 • April 26, 2013 for the 2013 annual

 stockholders' meeting

 • April 23, 2012 for the 2012 annual

 stockholders' meeting

 The Definitive Information Statement for the

 2012, 2013, 2014, 2015, 2016 and 2017 annual

 stockholders' meetings was distributed in CD

 format, enclosed with a printed copy of the

 notice and agenda signed by the Corporate

-State whather CD formest or hand conice were Secretary, or in the case of the 2015 meeting,
+Secretary, or in the case of the 2015 meeting,

 State whether CD format or hard copies were with the notice and agenda printed on the cover,

 distributed and instructions on how to open the files.
 Prior

 approval from the Market and Securities

 Regulation Department of the SEC was obtained

 for the use of the CD format and the distribution

 of the Definitive Information Statement in such

 form.

 Yes, hard copies of the Definitive Information

 Statement were made available for distribution

-If we indicate whether we weather the library

 If yes, indicate whether requesting stockholders during the date of the 2012, 2013, 2014, 2015,

 were provided hard copies 2016 and 2017 annual stockholders' meetings.

 In 2017, a stockholder requested a hard copy

 and was provided one.